 Staycation is the new vacation

-I expect that staycations will increase in popularity.
+I expect that staycations will increase in popularity, as people try to make their holiday budgets stretch further.
 Not only are people apprehensive about foreign travel, but the country is edging towards a double-dip recession and many are concerned about unemployment.
 As a result, people will see staycations as a way of having a break, without breaking the bank, just like they did in the wake of the 2008 recession.

 You might see a general rise in price of UK breaks, but there will be plenty of providers offering discounts.
+Look at rural cottages, holiday parks and resorts, as well as bed and breakfasts by the seaside.
 Just ensure that your break is fully refundable before booking, in case circumstances change.

-Any hotel manager will tell you, if there are rooms, they’d rather have them filled.
+There are lots of cheap city breaks, within the UK, to be booked right now.
+Any hotel manager will tell you, if there are rooms, they’d rather have them filled with guests.
 If a hotel is open, it may as well be full as empty.
 As a result, many city hotels are coming up with outstanding offers, that we just didn’t see before the pandemic.
 Major cities, such as London and Edinburgh, have always been seen as pricey destinations.
 But many major hotels have had no business visitors through the pandemic, or international tourists and this has resulted in a major drop on revenue.
 It is also possible to find free (or cheap) things to do in London if you get creative, so you don’t have to spend loads of cash when you’re there.

-If you’re looking for a cheap holiday, then camping or caravanning may be the way to go.
+If you’re looking for a cheap holiday, then caravanning, or camping with the kids may be the way to go.
 It might not be the all-inclusive week in Majorca that you’re used to, but there are loads of fun outdoor activities that you can try.
 Even if you end up on a rainy caravan holiday, you can still have fun.

 Humans are inquisitive, social animals and we want to explore.
 Yes, COVID-19 has stopped us all in our tracks, but it hasn’t taken away our desire to travel.